Clove: benefits, dosage, contraindications

 Hypoglycemic

-Laboratory research shows that polyphenols extracted from clove flower buds inhibit glucose production in liver cells, improve glucose uptake in muscle cells, and inhibit the activity of two enzymes, alpha-amylase and alpha-glucosidase, involved in carbohydrate digestion.
-This inhibition may help slow the conversion of carbohydrates into glucose, contributing to better blood glucose regulation.
-Additionally, clove extracts exhibit insulin-like properties, reducing the expression of phosphoenolpyruvate carboxykinase and glucose 6-phosphatase, thus limiting glucose production in the liver.
+Laboratory research shows that polyphenols extracted from clove flower buds inhibit glucose production in liver cells, improve glucose uptake in muscle cells, and inhibit the activity of two enzymes, alpha-amylase and alpha-glucosidase, which are involved in carbohydrate digestion.
+This inhibition may help slow the conversion of carbohydrates into glucose, thereby contributing to better blood glucose regulation.
+In addition, clove extracts exhibit insulin-like properties by reducing the expression of phosphoenolpyruvate carboxykinase and glucose-6-phosphatase, which limits hepatic glucose production.
 Clove and insulin regulate the expression of many common genes in the liver.

 Usages associés

-Clove essential oil, primarily eugenol and acetyleugenol, hampers platelet aggregation by reducing in vitro thromboxane formation by platelets.
+Clove essential oil, mainly eugenol and acetyleugenol, inhibits platelet aggregation by reducing in vitro thromboxane formation by platelets.

 Antihistamine

-Clove bud extracts inhibit histamine release by mast cells in vivo and in vitro, thanks specifically to the eugenol they contain.
-Part of eugenol's antiallergic effect could be due to its capacity to induce apoptosis, or programmed cell death, of mast cells.
-Mast cells play a key role in allergic reactions.
+Clove bud extracts inhibit mast cell histamine release in vivo and in vitro, specifically due to the eugenol they contain.
+Part of eugenol's antiallergic effect may be due to its ability to induce apoptosis, or programmed cell death, in mast cells.
+Mast cells are cells that play a key role in allergic reactions.

 Inhibitory effect of spices on in vitro histamine production and histidine decarboxylase activity of Morganella morganii and on the biogenic amine formation in mackerel stored at 30 degrees C